-Let’s understand it with a real-life example – A diagram is a structure that consists of Objects such as Circle, Lines, Triangle etc and when we fill the drawing with color (say Red), the same color also gets applied to the Objects in the drawing.
+Let’s understand it with a real-life example – A diagram is a structure that consists of Objects such as Circle, Lines, Triangle, etc and when we fill the drawing with color (say Red), the same color also gets applied to the Objects in the drawing.
 Here drawing is made up of different parts and they all have the same operations.
 Check out Composite Pattern article for different component of composite pattern and example program.

 Proxy pattern intent is to “Provide a surrogate or placeholder for another object to control access to it”.
 The definition itself is very clear and proxy pattern is used when we want to provide controlled access of a functionality.

 Let’s say we have a class that can run some command on the system.
-Now if we are using it, it’s fine but if we want to give this program to a client application, it can have severe issues because client program can issue a command to delete some system files or change some settings that you don’t want.
+Now if we are using it, it’s fine but if we want to give this program to a client application, it can have severe issues because the client program can issue a command to delete some system files or change some settings that you don’t want.
 Check out Proxy Pattern post for the example program with implementation details.

 Facade Pattern is used to help client applications to easily interact with the system.
-Suppose we have an application with a set of interfaces to use MySql/Oracle database and to generate different types of reports, such as HTML report, PDF report etc. So we will have a different set of interfaces to work with different types of database.
+Suppose we have an application with a set of interfaces to use MySql/Oracle database and to generate different types of reports, such as HTML report, PDF report, etc. So we will have a different set of interfaces to work with different types of databases.
 Now a client application can use these interfaces to get the required database connection and generate reports.
 But when the complexity increases or the interface behavior names are confusing, the client application will find it difficult to manage it.
 So we can apply Facade pattern here and provide a wrapper interface on top of the existing interface to help client application.
 Check out Facade Pattern post for implementation details and sample program.

 The implementation of bridge design pattern follows the notion to prefer Composition over inheritance.
 Check out Bridge Pattern post for implementation details and sample program.

 The decorator design pattern is used to modify the functionality of an object at runtime.
 At the same time, other instances of the same class will not be affected by this, so individual object gets the modified behavior.
-The decorator design pattern is one of the structural design pattern (such as Adapter Pattern, Bridge Pattern, Composite Pattern) and uses abstract classes or interface with the composition to implement.
+The decorator design pattern is one of the structural design patterns (such as Adapter Pattern, Bridge Pattern, Composite Pattern) and uses abstract classes or interface with the composition to implement.

 Behavioral Design Patterns